uclaacm/teach-la-website/README.md

 Heya there, this is ACM Teach LA's website!
 It's goal is to give Teach LA a more formal online presence, and to create a one-stop shop for prospective tutors and schools to get more information about us!

 This website is built with [Jekyll](https://jekyllrb.com), with some component implementations taken from [ACM's main website](https://github.com/uclaacm/website) (conforming to [ACM Design's Style Guide](https://github.com/uclaacm/Styleguide)).
 We build and test this website with [GitHub Actions](https://github.com/features/actions), and deploy it on [Netlify](https://www.netlify.com/).
+We will be running on ruby 3.2.5 and jekyll 4.3.3

 ## Development Setup